EthanBerry638/EthanBerry638/README.md

 ### Active:

-**[Battleships (WIP)](https://github.com/EthanBerry638/Battleships)** A C# implementation of the classic strategy game, featuring a decoupled architecture for game engine logic.
-Developed using a Test-Driven Development approach to ensure robust handling of board operations, ship placement, and coordinate parsing.
+**[Battleships (WIP)](https://github.com/EthanBerry638/Battleships)** A full-stack C#/React implementation of the classic strategy game.
+The backend is complete, with development now focused on building and integrating the React front end.

 ### Archived: